 To discover your brand identity we need to explore a few things.
 Here we go!

 Define your message:

-At this point you need to think about what do you do, why you do do it and how can your customers get a benefit from your product or service.
+At this point, you need to think about what you do, why you do it, and how your customers benefit from your product or service.
 Which is your superpower?
 Take some time to reflect on this.
 Make sure that you’re clear about the group of people that you intend to help.
-Determine how your mission and your values are aligned to what your audience needs.
+Determine how your mission and your values are aligned with what your audience needs.
 How do you use your superpower to help your customers?
 How do you do it differently from your competitors?

 Focus on your niche:

 Before I asked you to think about the group of people you wanted to help.
 “I want to help everybody” you might think.
 That’s very noble of you but with this idea, you get the risk of not attracting the kind of customers that you want.
 The more precise you are with your niche the more possibilities you have of attracting your ideal customers and creating a product or service that satisfies them.
 Now, do you know who your ideal customer is?
 If not, think about your client in detail and define gender, age, interests, challenges, goals, etc.